deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 *  The `environment-map / class / class-id` field SHALL be set to `37(h'89a7a1f0e7044faaacbd81c86df8a961')`.
 *  The `environment-map / instance ` field SHALL be `560(CSP_ID)`.

+The Verifier is free add a `group` according to vendor-defined rules.

 #### `measurement-map`
 The translation makes use of the following metafunctions: